wacncontent/CustomizeTool/output/articles/best-practices-api-implementation.md

 	- If the client sends a request that successfully deletes a resource, the status code should be 204 (No Content).
 	- If the client sends a request that creates a new resource, the status code should be 201 (Created)

 Watch out for unexpected response status codes in the 5xx range.
-These messages are usually reported by the host server to indicate that it was unable to fulfil a valid request.
+These messages are usually reported by the host server to indicate that it was unable to fulfill a valid request.

 - Test the different request header combinations that a client application can specify and ensure that the web API returns the expected information in response messages.